jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 ### Step IV: General questions

-Now that you have completed your simulation runs and analyses.
-Answer this last question in your report.
+Having completed your simulation runs and analyses, answer this final question in your report.

 1. If you were to use a different application, do you think your conclusions would change?
 Why?